 It is a hard task to perform the mapping of the entire city using a vehicle by traversing various roads and spaces.
 It also requires lots of time and effort (for data conversion, etc.) if the work is performed in offline.
 If the multiple capturing devices are used in parallel, the spatial map data in the same location could be synthesized over the different cameras and input devices to generate the spatial map.

 The mobile capturing device, vehicle or robot equipped with multiple stereo/mono RGB cameras and multiple LiDAR to capture various qualities of images and depth information of the environments.
 As an example in [15], a mobile indoor robot is equipped with two LiDARs, 6 industrial cameras and 4 smartphone cameras.
 Based on the example, we can derive the uplink bandwidth requirements for one mobile indoor mapping robot.
 There is a corresponding use case for 'transparent sensing' in TR 22.837.

-Editor's Note: Provide a complete reference to 22.837 [16] if / once S1-222030 is implemented.

 Localization Considerations